 From the creator of Dynamotion; a brilliantly joyful dance-theatre work that teeters between heartache and hilarity.
 Set to an eclectic soundtrack including INXS, Sharon Van Etten, and Chris Knox.

 Death.
 Disco.
-Heartbeat is an intergalactic dance-theatre piece by Dynamotion co-creator, Lara Fischel-Chisholm.
+Heartbeat is an intergalactic dance-theatre piece by Dynamotion creator, Lara Fischel-Chisholm.
 This brilliantly joyful work navigates a shifting landscape of loss, loneliness, friendship and resilience using humour and visually rich imagery.
 There will be heartfelt performances but also disco balls, boobs and a lot of purple.

 What do you do with that kind of loss?
 A loss that moves in and makes renovations; a loss that hosts parties and causes a scene; a loss that holds your hand at night and leaves the bed cold in the morning?